devrimbaris/jcorba/README.md

 ## Usage

+Just copy and paste the project.clj and core.clj to and start testing.
 It can be used as a template.

 ## License